obynio/kanji/content/post/headset.md

 <!--more-->

-This feature seemed quite usefull and I was a bit jealous not having the same on Android.
+This feature seemed quite useful and I was a bit jealous not having the same on Android.
 So I decided to do some reverse engineering of my bluetooth headset, the [Bose Soundlink II](https://www.bose.com/en_us/products/headphones/over_ear_headphones/soundlink-around-ear-wireless-headphones-ii.html), to create a sort of battery notifier for my Android.

 # Analysis